sara-nl/singularity-course/run-singularity-cartesius.md

 ### <a name="cartesius-login"></a> 1.
 Login to Cartesius

-You may use the same login credentials (e.g., sdemo0001) that were  provided to you before the start of the course.
-Open a terminal in your laptop
+* You may use the same login credentials (e.g., sdemo0001) that were provided to you before the start of the course.
+Open a terminal in your laptop and login to Cartesius with:

  ```sh
  ssh username@cartesius.surfsara.nl #replace `username` with the username assigned to you